What every nanny needs to know about taxes and payroll

 For your convenience, Care.com HomePay has a tutorial for how to fill out a W-4 if you need help.

 What to expect during the year

 Once your payroll has been set up, you shouldn’t have to do anything the rest of the year.
-However, if you feel that too many or too few taxes are being withheld, you can change the allowances on your withholding forms at any time.
-Remember that lowering the number of allowances will withhold more income taxes from each paycheck, and a higher number of allowances will withhold less income taxes each paycheck.
+However, if you feel that too many or too few taxes are being withheld, you can change your withholding forms at any time.

-You can always run a pay scenario using a Paycheck Calculator to see how increasing or reducing your allowances will affect your pay.
+You can always run a pay scenario using a Paycheck Calculator to see how altering your withholding elections will affect your pay.
 This way, you don’t have to commit to the change without first seeing the results.

 What to expect at the end of the year

 When the calendar year ends, the family will gather all your payroll information and prepare a W-2 for you.
 The W-2 itemizes your gross wages for the tax year, along with all your federal and state tax withholdings.
 You should receive your W-2 by the end of January, giving you plenty of time to prepare your income tax return before the April 15 deadline.

 One very important thing to remember is that if you lose your job or quit during the year, it is up to you to make sure the family has your current mailing address so they can send your W-2 to you on time.
 Without it, you can’t file your taxes.

 What to expect down the road